 👪 Serving Size

 This recipe makes 12 servings/squares of blueberry cornbread.
-However, you can double or triple the recipe by clicking on the blue serving number and selecting the number of servings you'd like.
+However, you can double or triple the recipe by clicking on the serving number and selecting the number of servings you'd like.
 The ingredient quantities will automatically adjust.
 You'll just need additional pans.
 If you double the recipe, you can make it in a 9X13 pan.

 🌡️Storage

-We are up and out the door relatively early and my kids don't always want to eat breakfast.
-I am in love with this blueberry cornmeal recipe not only because it's portable, but it's something that they can eat at any point in the morning for a breakfast, snack, on the way to the bus or a dessert at lunch.
-It's also quick, easy, you can make it ahead, freeze it and then throw it in the lunch bag the night before.
+We are up and out the door relatively early, and my kids don't always want to eat breakfast.
+I am in love with this blueberry cornmeal recipe not only because it's portable, but it's something that they can eat at any point in the morning for breakfast, snack, on the way to the bus, or as a dessert at lunch.

 📋 Blueberry Cornbread Recipe